PE-Cray/cray-openshmemx/index.md

 The following bugfixes are handled in Cray OpenSHMEMX 9.0.0:

-1. Fix memory ordering issues in using different memcpy (Cray optimized and system default) operations on both x86_64 and aarch64 platforms.
+1. :Fix memory ordering issues in using different memcpy (Cray optimized and system default) operations on both x86_64 and aarch64 platforms.

 2. Fix for using -Wpedantic flag in the application level